 Entertainment - This aspect drives purchase intent more than any other.
 Shoppers are more likely to click the "buy" button if they get pleasure out of interacting with a brand's content.

 Social Presence - A good product page makes shoppers feel like they're interacting with a human instead of a machine.
-Surprisingly, this aspect is the second most critical driver of online sales.
+Surprisingly, this aspect is as important as creating an informative experience.

 SOCIAL PRESENCE